AndreasG11/MAE224/Introduction-to-Airfoils-and-Qblade.md

 - The lift appears to decrease at a certain angle of attack, why do you think this is the case?
 - The drag increases sharply also, why is this?
 Are these two phenomena related?
 - Given the above, why is a plot of lift versus drag useful?
-- Where do you suppose most aircraft operated in terms of the angle of attack?
+- Where do you suppose most aircraft operate in terms of the angle of attack?

 That’s it for generating lift and drag curves, with a nice tool it’s pretty easy right?
 To get some more experience, try the following: